Logitech MX Keys vs Apple Magic Keyboard 2026

 1. How many devices do you use?
 This is the deciding question.
 One Mac only → Magic Keyboard.
 Mac plus anything else → MX Keys.
 The multi-device switching on the MX Keys is so significantly better than manually re-pairing the Magic Keyboard that this single factor overrides most other considerations.

 2. Do you need backlighting?
 The MX Keys has proximity-activated backlighting.
-The Magic Keyboard has none (in the wireless version).
+The Magic Keyboard has none.
 If you work in variable lighting — a home office where ambient light changes throughout the day, or a dim room — backlighting matters more than you expect.
 Going from a backlit keyboard to an unlit one after dark is immediately frustrating.

 4. Do you use Apple Pay or share your Mac?
-The Touch ID version of the Magic Keyboard adds biometric authentication that the MX Keys simply cannot replicate.
-If you regularly authenticate for Apple Pay, unlock your Mac from sleep, or switch between user accounts on a shared Mac, Touch ID is a meaningful quality-of-life feature.
-At $129 for the Touch ID version, it’s worth the premium specifically for this use case.
+The Touch ID version of the Magic Keyboard adds biometric authentication that the MX Keys cannot replicate.
+If you regularly authenticate for Apple Pay, unlock your Mac from sleep, or switch between user accounts on a shared Mac, Touch ID is a meaningful quality-of-life feature that at $129 is worth the premium specifically for this use case.

-5. Platform compatibility The MX Keys works identically on Mac and Windows with no compromises — Logitech Options+ software enables full customization on both platforms.
-The Magic Keyboard works on Windows via Bluetooth but loses Touch ID, loses Mac-specific function keys, and creates constant key layout confusion (Command where Ctrl should be).
-If there’s any Windows in your workflow, the MX Keys is the only sensible choice.
+5. Platform compatibility The MX Keys works identically on Mac and Windows with no compromises.
+The Magic Keyboard works on Windows via Bluetooth but loses Touch ID, loses Mac-specific function keys, and creates constant key layout confusion.
+If there’s any Windows in your workflow at all, the MX Keys is the only sensible choice.

 FAQ